elephantscale/HI-labs/hadoop-dev/hbase-insert-1/README.txt

 STEP 7) now that we have users table populated, lets run some query run the file 'query.sh'

-for hadoop 1
     $ ./query.sh
     or
     $ sh query.sh

-for hadoop 2
-    $ ./query2.sh
-    or
-    $ sh query2.sh

 The output might look like: